 There are general whale watching trips searching the ocean for large whales.
 Sometimes, you may be fortunate just to get a glimpse of these enormous, yet elusive marine mammals.
 Then, there is watching Grey Whales in the calving lagoons of Baja California Sur, Mexico.
 An experience which will undoubtably change the way you perceive whale watching.
 It is one of the most remarkable and powerful connections you can ever have with nature.
 Something exceptionally unique and limited to only 3 destinations in the world, (Guerrero Negro, San Ignacio and Bahia Magdalena), each location found in the southern section of the Baja California peninsula in Mexico.

 From Guerrero Negro, we will venture north up the Baja California peninsula to Bahia de los Angeles.
 This location will be our home for the next 4 nights.
 We'll be out on the water 3 days searching for large baleen whales throughout the bay.
-There is a great chance you'll be observing whales twice the size of the adult grey whales you encounter in Guerrero Negro.
+There is a good chance you'll be observing whales twice the size of the adult grey whales you encounter in Guerrero Negro.

 Small and large pods of short-beaked common and bottlenose dolphins are another expected encounter during this trip.
 It’s always exciting witnessing large pods of dolphins porpoising out of the

-the water in their natural habitat.
-The megapods of dolphins found in Bahia de los Angeles, often greater than 1,000 individuals, are short-beaked common
+water in their natural habitat.
+The megapods of dolphins found in Bahia de los Angeles, sometimes greater than 1,000 individuals, are short-beaked common

 dolphins (Delphinus delphis).
 This species is smaller than the larger, more robust bottlenose dolphin (Tursiops truncatus), which can also be observed at this location.
 Many times we witness acrobatic leaps of incredible heights from these cetaceans.

-Snorkeling with California sea lions (Zalophus californianus) will be part of our itinerary as well.
+Snorkeling with California sea lions (Zalophus californianus ) will be part of our itinerary as well.
 We’ll transport you to a shallow rookery where you’ll have the opportunity to swim and snorkel among large groups of residential sea lions.
 These graceful pinnipeds will amaze you with their curious presence.
-One of the coolest snorkeling encounters you will ever experience.
-Wetsuit is highly recommended if you want to snorkel with the sea lions during the winter / spring trips due to colder water temperatures.
+One of the coolest snorkeling encounters!
+A full wetsuit is necessary if you want to snorkel with the sea lions during the winter / spring trips due to colder water temperatures.

 Meeting Location: Los Angeles, California (exact meeting location TBD)